m-reza-rahman/azure-cafe/README.md

 * You will need to set up an environment variable in your local system named `APPLICATION_INSIGHTS_KEY` and set the value to the instrumentation key.
 When the application is run locally, it will use this environment variable.

 ## Start Azure Cache for Redis
 * You will now setup Azure Cache for Redis to serve as the JPA second level cache (you could easily use Ehcache or Infinispan for the same purpose).
+* Select 'Create a resource'.
+In the search box, enter and select 'Azure Cache for Redis'.
+Hit create.
-Go to the [Azure portal](http://portal.azure.com).
-Hit Create a resource -> Databases -> Azure Cache for Redis.
-Select the resource group to be azure-cafe-group-`<your suffix>`.
+* Select the resource group to be azure-cafe-group-`<your suffix>`.
 Specify the DNS name to be azure-cafe-cache-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit Review + create.
 Hit Create.
 * In the portal, go to 'All resources'.
 Find and click on azure-cafe-cache-`<your suffix>`.
 Open the Advanced settings panel.
 Disable SSL connection enforcement and hit Save.
 * In the 'Access keys' panel, note down the primary access key.